Pak-China Vocational Institute Gwadar Starts Short Courses For Students - UrduPoint

 Pak-China Vocational Institute Gwadar Starts Short Courses For Students

-The Pak-China Technical and Vocational Institute Gwadar, following its completion, has started short courses to provide vocational trainings to students

-QUETTA, (UrduPoint / Pakistan Point News - 16th Mar, 2022 ) :The Pak-China Technical and Vocational Institute Gwadar, following its completion, has started short courses to provide vocational trainings to students.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Mar, 2022 ) :The Pak-China Technical and Vocational Institute Gwadar, following its completion, has started short courses to provide vocational trainings to students.

 The first-ever modern vocational and technical training institute in the port city of Gwadar would accommodate 256 trainees at a time and provide training opportunities for at least 1,000 people every year, said an official source.